 But the little prince urges us to respect individuality and don’t expect too much from people, especially if we start with unreasonable expectations.
 In fact, behind this message there’s an even more powerful one: love must be unconditional, it should never be a burden to those who receive it.

 - Look inside, without prejudice

 “You see well only with the heart.
 What is essential is invisible to the eye”.

 Eyes are blind, you have to look with your heart, says the little prince.
 When we focus too much on the external appearance we lose the opportunity to discover something far more important: the inside.
-In fact, often stereotypes lead us to establish relationships conditioned by prejudices with some people, so we can not understand their individuality, which is where lies their true wealth.
+In fact, often stereotypes lead us to establish relationships conditioned by prejudices with some people, so we can not understand their individuality, which is where their true wealth lies.

 We must remember that we all interact wearing social masks and move into roles that have been given us.
 Therefore, to be able to connect with someone, you need to break down these barriers.

 Everyone has always something to offer us, but we should be able to go beyond the outward appearance, we must connect with their more profound “ego”.
 Only when we take this step we can really know someone and establish a useful relationship.

 - Invest your time in building special relationships

 “It is the time you lost for your rose that makes it important (…) She’s the one that I watered.
 I put it under a glass bell.
 I’ve heard her complaining or bragging, and sometimes even remaining silent”.

 The little prince reminds us of something that we often forget: our most valuable asset is time.
 Expensive gifts cannot compensate for the time we did not spend with our children, parents or partners.
 Our time is the true gift.